 Introduction to Social Studies (Fall 2019, Sophomore Tutorial)

-As lecturer for these courses, I created the syllabi, lectured three times a week, met with students weekly and advised my teaching assistants on a weekly basis about how to run their classes as well as how to evaluate the students’ work.
+As head instructor for these courses, I created the syllabi, lectured three times a week, meet with students weekly and advise my teaching assistants on a weekly basis about how to run their classes as well as how to evaluate the students’ work.